House of Ash and Bone Cover Concept

 “I...
 I.” What does one say to this?

 My mother gently grabbed my chin and looked at me, trying to see if what she said stuck.
-As though she could see it by looking at my eyes.
+As though she could see it by looking in my eyes.

 Still holding my chin, her other hand points between my eyes.